alphatwirl/atpbar/README.md

 #### With Mantichora

 [_Mantichora_](https://github.com/alphatwirl/mantichora) provides a
-simple interface to _multiprocessing_.
+simple interface to _multiprocessing_ and _threading_.

-With Mantichora, `task()` can be concurrently run with multiprocessing with as simple code as the following example:
+With Mantichora, `task()` can be concurrently run with multiprocessing or threading with as simple code as the following example:

 ```python
 from mantichora import mantichora